W8UT's SP-600 PROJECTS

 work on, and really pull in the signals.
 Calibration (for an analog dial)

 and stability is excellent.
 The first one shown below was done in late

-In the meantime, I have worked on others, for their owners, and have put an account of the first one's progress directly below.
+In the meantime, I have worked on another, for it's owner, and have put an account of it's progress below.
 It was in good, complete, condition as he sent it to me, including an SPC-10 sideband adapter.
 It apparently had been subjected to military or government use, as it had heavy deposits of nicotine stains on the front panel, but very little in the way of nicks and scrapes.
 I was to completely check it out, re-cap, replace out of tolerance parts, refurbish cosmetically as needed, align, etc. I do not normally do "outside" work, but this one was a good opportunity to work on a very nice example of of one of my favorite subjects.

 During the year of 2002, I became involved with the Hammarlund Historian